-- Ask their opponent to concede. - Ask again for an intentional draw once their opponent has made it clear that they do not wish to do so.

-- Bribe, coerce, or otherwise pressure their opponent into any match result. - Refer to tournament standings or wait for other matches in progress to resolve before deciding to concede or draw. - Decide the result of a match through random means, or through any other choosing method.
+- Ask their opponent to concede. - Ask again for an intentional draw once their opponent has made it clear that they do not wish to do so. - Bribe, coerce, or otherwise pressure their opponent into any match result. - Refer to tournament standings or wait for other matches in progress to resolve before deciding to concede or draw. - Decide the result of a match through random means (e.g., by coin flip), or through any other choosing method.